MethodJules/Atlas/sites/all/modules/custom/form_wissenskarte_module/README.txt

 This module requires the following modules:

  * Morphsearch: To link drawn knowledge map areas to your portal's content.
+ * views, entityreference_view_widget: To select portal content in a modal window for knowledge map areas.

 RECOMMENDED MODULES